hydra3333/vpy_slideshow/README.md

 (3 seconds per pic) although videos clip durations will affect estimate a fair bit.

 Attempting `4k` resolutions requires really **huge** amounts of temporary disk space and **very long** encode times... _c'est la vie_.
 Testing shows `4k` slideshows of home pictures does not appear any better (and sometimes worse) than `1080p` on a TV.

+The legacy encoder logic does not handle 576p nor 480p resolutions (Anamorphic).

 If you wanted a .mpg file to burn to DVD then use another tool, eg FFmpeg, to convert (transcode) the final mp4.
 It's easy enough.